packetloop/packetpig/README.md

 ## Scripts

+### pigrun.py

+A lightweight wrapper around Pig.
+It is a handy tool when switching between local and mapreduce mode without having to change many arguments, e.g. HDFS paths.
+It also has a basic set of sane default arguements to help retyping them all the time.
+An example usage of pigrun:

+    # ./pigrun.py -f pig/charts/ngram-chart.pig

+This will generate the command:

+    pig -v -x local -f pig/charts/ngram-chart.pig -param pcap=data/web.pcap -param snortconfig=etc/snort.conf

+The list of available arguments are listed when running `--help` as an argument, and checking out the source code is handy too.

 ### put.sh

 Upload a single file into HDFS into a predetermined location.
 You should specify the env variable HDFS_MASTER to specify where the destination is.
 The env